Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

-The purpose of this project is to create an e-commerce store specialising in Irish goods.
+The purpose of this project is to create an e-commerce store specialising in Irish products.
 I chose this angle due to the bountiful number of Irish people who live outside of their homeland but still desire Irish products.
+Tens of thousands of Irish people emigrate to other countries every year.
 Typically, Irish people living abroad will find it difficult to source authentic Irish food and beverages.
 I was able to identify a niche market which can be utilised by anyone who craves Irish products regardless of their location in the world.
-In preparation for this project, I conducted research on friends, colleagues and family members to identify the most popular food and beverage products which can not be easily found outside of Ireland.
+In preparation for this project, I conducted research on friends, colleagues and family members to identify the most popular food and beverage products which are not easily found outside of Ireland.

-The application is designed with user experience in mind.
+The application is simply designed with user experience in mind.
 The website allows users to easily browse through the range of products in our database.
 Shoppers can use the sorting and searching features to easily find their desired products.
 The shoppers can add items to their bag with a running cost displayed in the top right corner at all times.
 The user can complete an order by making a purchase and a confirmation message will be sent via email.
 The website is intuitive and the purpose is immediately clear to any first-time visitors.